openmrs/openmrs-distro-his/README.md

 ## Try it online

-OpenMRS Distro HIS is deployment on a development server at: dev-his.openmrs.org.
-Each app can be reached via its own subdomain:
+OpenMRS Distro HIS is deployed on a development server at dev-his.openmrs.org.
+Each app can be accessed via its own subdomain:

 |App|URL|Credentials|
 |:----|:----|:----|